kstenschke/doShell/README.md

 for running ShellDo scripts.

-ShellDo aims at providing a unified cross-platform option for scripting non-headless browser automation, helpful e.g. for End-to-End testing, infoSec reconnaisance and for creating productivity macros.
+ShellDo aims at providing a unified cross-platform option for non-headless browser automation via extended shell script.
+It is helpful e.g. for End-to-End testing, infoSec reconnaisance and for creating productivity macros.
 ShellDo's abilities intersect with tools like selenium, puppeteer, userscripts or browser extensions, but with a less traceable footprint.